 A dedicated, professional staff in Los Angeles, California and Orlando, Florida, supports you, your student, and your Homestay Coordinator.
 The Twinn Palms office is comprised of a caring team of professionals who will ensure that you receive the support you need and that you have access to Twinn Palms 24 hours each day.
-If you are experiencing a problem or conflict with your international student and cannot get in touch with or do not feel comfortable contacting your Homestay Coordinator for any reason, call the Twinn Palms office at 424-239-6367 and ask for the Regional Manager assigned to your state.
+If you are experiencing a problem or conflict with your international student and cannot get in touch with or do not feel comfortable contacting your Homestay Coordinator for any reason, Call the Twinn Palms emergency line at 1-800-395-3304 and they will connect you with Twinn Palms Management staff.

-Your Regional Manager can:
+Your Management Team can:

-- Talk with you, your international student, and your Homestay Coordinator - · Communicate with the office in the student's home country - Get information to natural parents - Help you in finding a solution
+- Talk with you, your international student, and your Homestay Coordinator - · Communicate with the office in the student's home country - · Get information to natural parents - Help you in finding a solution